 The proposed groundwater monitoring wells will be included in the groundwater monitoring program for the site.
-Accordingly, the wells will be sampled at a minimum of quarterly, with the groundwater samples analyzed for TPH and VOCs.
-If measurable LNAPL occurs in any well, a product recovery schedule will be established and an appropriate LNAPL method will be selected (e.g., thin accumulations of LNAPL will be removed with absorbent materials and greater thicknesses will be removed via in-well passive recovery units or regularly scheduled hand bailing.
+Accordingly, the wells will be sampled semi-annually, with the groundwater samples analyzed for TPH and VOCs.
+If measurable LNAPL occurs in any well, a product recovery schedule will be established and an appropriate LNAPL method will be selected (e.g., thin accumulations of LNAPL will be removed with absorbent materials and greater thicknesses will be removed via in-well passive recovery units or regularly scheduled hand bailing).